From churn risk to enterprise-ready growth: How I directed Limble’s re-imagined mobile app experience and retained $165K+ ARR

 • Rebuild the foundation (not patch the legacy system)

-• Design for real field conditions, not ideal usage
+• Design for real technicians in the field conditions

-• “75% of all our issues (with Limble) would be solved by a stable mobile app.”
+• “75% of all our issues (with Limble) would be solved by a simple and stable mobile app.”

 – Current at risk customer